-The fundamental aspects of costing and financing of universal services are outlined in the Regulations and in the Directive 2002/22/EC (as amended) of the European Parliament and of the Council (hereinafter referred to as the "USO Directive").

-Regulation 30 of the Regulations stipulates that an undertaking designated to provide all or parts of the universal service obligations outlined under Regulations 21 to 28 of the Regulations, may submit a written request to the Authority to fund the net costs it claims to have incurred in providing the universal service/s concerned.
-Such a request must be accompanied with detailed and supporting information to enable the Authority to determine whether the claim represents an unfair burden to the USP5.
+The fundamental aspects of costing and financing of universal services are outlined in the Regulations and in the Directive 2002/22/EC (as amended) of the European Parliament and of the Council (hereinafter referred to as the "USO Directive").5 Regulation 30 of the Regulations stipulated that an undertaking designated to provide all or parts of the universal service obligations outlined under regulations 21 to 28 of the Regulations, may submit a written request to the MCA for funding of the net costs it claims to have incurred in providing the universal service/s concerned.
+Such a request must be accompanied with detailed and supporting information to enable the MCA to determine whether the provision of the universal service/s resulted in an unfair burden on the USP6.

-The Authority or an independent body approved by the Authority, shall determine if the USO funding application submitted by the designated undertaking represents an unfair burden on that undertaking.
-The Regulations stipulate that an audit exercise shall verify the calculations of any net costs claimed on the basis of any market benefit which accrues to the designated undertaking and that the universal service obligations were provided in a cost effective manner6.
-If it is determined that the claimed components do not represent an unfair burden, the Authority shall inform the designated undertaking accordingly, giving its reasons therefor.
-Following the audit exercise, the results shall be made publicly available.
+The MCA or an independent body approved by the MCA, shall determine if the USO funding application submitted by the designated undertaking represents an unfair burden on that undertaking for providing the claimed USO components.
+Regulation 30 also stipulated that an audit or verification exercise be carried out on the calculations of any net costs claimed whilst taking into account any market benefit which accrued to the designated undertaking and that the universal service obligations were provided in a cost-effective manner.
+If it is determined that the provision of the claimed USO components do not represent an unfair burden, the MCA had to inform the designated undertaking accordingly, giving its reasons therefor.
+Following the audit or verification exercise, the results of the cost calculations and the conclusions shall be made publicly available.